Availability - Rebuilding the engine underneath a B2B hospitality product

 Simple flows

 There is a lot of setup repetition when configuring shifts and access rules.
 No clear starting point or straight path.
-Floorplan is a big part of availability however can't be setup on web.
+Floorplan is a big part of availability however can't be setup on web, where availability settings are created during onboarding.

 Optimize